 - Resource-constrained resource scheduling: Contrary to time-constrained resource scheduling, this method builds the resource schedule based on resource availability.

 Project managers need the right tools to excel at resource management.
 If you want to see how efficient ProjectManager makes resource scheduling, watch this short tutorial video.

 Benefits of Resource Scheduling

 With resource scheduling comes superior organization for projects, teams, sites, equipment and any other resource associated with the project.
-All this sets the stage for an intelligent distribution of resources among your project tasks.
+All of this sets the stage for the intelligent distribution of resources among your project tasks.

 With this information, resource scheduling also makes for better time estimates, as it provides one more metric by which to measure your project schedule.
 It relies on reports and analysis of past project resource scheduling and other similar projects for information.

 Planning also benefits from resource scheduling, which helps to plan for the future by figuring out capacity and demand.
 The better you do this, the better your team will feel when working on the project.
 That’s because smart capacity planning prevents over-allocation.
 They’ll trust project managers, which leads to greater employee retention and productivity.